Maradox/osmdroid-wiki/Modular-Tile-Provider-Architecture.md

 ## Introduction

+osmdroid uses two components to display map imagery, the **Tile Provider** and the **Tile Source**.
+The Tile Provider is used to determine how to load tiles (online, offline, assets folders, etc).
+The Tile Source determines what imagery set is displayed, such as Bing, Mapquest, Mapnik, etc. The default Tile Provider, searches the following for your Tile Source

+ - Assets,
+ - Offline zip/sqlite/etc in (/sdcard/osmdroid),
+ - Downloaded tile cache (/sdcard/osmdroid/tiles)
+ - Tile Downloader

+Osmdroid has a number of alternative providers that use other libraries like MapForge and Geopackage to generate tiles on the fly using OSM data while offline.

 osmdroid has a modular and extensible tile provider architecture that allows tiles to be provided from a number of sources including online sources, local archive sources, and file store sources.
+This article primarily discusses the **Tile Provider** structure and components.

 ## Top Level Tile Provider